liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/04-understanding-the-app-review-process/00-understanding-the-app-review-process-intro.markdown

 </div>
 </div>

-** \* ** You can request certification on additional, optional application servers.
-For all Liferay versions, Wildfly 10 is available.
-For Liferay 6.x, Glassfish 3.1 is also available.
+**\*** You can request certification on additional, optional application servers.
+For Liferay 7.x, Wildfly 10 is available.
+For Liferay 6.x, Glassfish 3.1 and an appropriate JBoss version are available.
 Please add the request in the app submission panel's *Note to testers* section.

 Once your app is approved by Marketplace staff, you'll get email notification.
 When your app is approved, it is made available on Marketplace.
 The app also